 The Asia Pacific, with a market share of more than 34% by revenue emerged as the largest regional market in 2018.
 Increasing population, rising disposable income, and growing humanization trend in the region emerged as the primary driving factors for boosting the consumer spending on the care of companion animals.
 The market is shifting from mass market to premium products owing to increasing consumer preferences for natural products.

-North America led by U.S., Canada, and Mexico emerged as the third largest regional market in 2018.
-The U.S. emerged as the dominating market in North America owing to the presence of well-developed pet food industry along with high ownership percentage of dogs, cats, horse, etc. Considering the population of cats, dogs, and fishes, the country is considered to be amongst the top five regions across the globe.
+North America led by the U.S., Canada, and Mexico emerged as the third largest regional market in 2018.
+The U.S. emerged as the dominating market in North America owing to the presence of well-developed pet food industry along with high ownership percentage of dogs, cats, horses, etc. Considering the population of cats, dogs, and fishes, the country is considered to be amongst the top five regions across the globe.

 Countries such as the U.S. and China have a balanced demand-supply situation in the animal feed and pet food industry, owing to which positive developments are expected to be witnessed by the companies operating in these markets.
 Chinese ingredient manufacturers have consolidated at a faster pace compared to the rest of the world, in terms of acquisitions and integrations.

 Europe accounted for nearly 27% market share in 2018.
-Presence of developed economies, high pet ownership ratio, and consumer’s willingness to spend more on pet care are several major driving factors for the pet food industry.
+The presence of developed economies, high pet ownership ratio, and consumer’s willingness to spend more on pet care are several major driving factors for the pet food industry.
 According to the European Pet Food Industry Federation (FEDIAF), more than 80 million households across Europe own at least one pet.
 The regional market is dominated by cat food products owing to the higher cat ownership.

 Dogs and ornamental birds accounted for nearly 84.9 and 49.8 million in the overall European pet population.
 The presence of nearly 132 pet food manufacturing firms along with 200 production facilities makes Europe a very competitive market for pet food ingredient companies.